Moving From a Home Office to a Commercial Property

 - Leasing an office space normally gives you a chance to rent something in prime location.
 If your business is dependent on image and location, then leasing could be the better option for you.

-- With your money not stuck in real estate debts, you are freer to respond to opportunities coming your way.
+- With your money not stuck in real estate debts, you are more free to respond to opportunities coming your way.

 - You credit scores don’t make a huge difference while leasing.